-In this brief article, I would like to introduce to you a really decent German string manufacturer, Pyramid Strings and also provide you with their only 7 string electric guitar string set, Pyramid 7-String review!
+Hello there, welcome back to another guitar string review for you!
+In this brief article, I would like to introduce to you a really decent German string manufacturer, Pyramid Strings and also provide you with their only 7-string electric guitar string set, Pyramid 7 String review!

 For those who have never heard of Pyramid Strings: It’s a long-established small German company manufacturing German-made strings for almost any stringed instruments such as electric & acoustic guitars, basses, nylon strings, ukulele and banjo strings, violin, oud, bouzouki, saz, lute strings…etc

 They have been actively manufacturing strings since 1850!
-I must say I had heard about and saw their products while I was working for the MI industry.
+I must say I had heard about and seen their products while working for the MI industry.
 Especially their saz (bağlama, which is a Turkish folk instrument) and oud strings were pretty popular among other brands.

-To be honest, I never really paid attention or tried their strings before.
-To me, Pyramid Strings always reminded me of a cheap brand of strings.
+At that time, I never really paid attention or tried their strings before.
+Pyramid Strings always reminded me of a cheap brand of strings.

 This time, I also bought many strings sets by Pyramid strings including their 7-string set and 6-string sets (9-42 gauge).

 Pyramid 7 String is the only 7-string set that the company manufactures.
 Among dozens of big string manufacturer and their 7-string guitar sets, Pyramid 7 String is the 4th cheapest and one of the best-rated strings by real users at Thomann!